 Conclusion

-An agent without an Owner or Sponsor is an identity without accountability.
+A Blueprint without an Owner or an Agent Identity without a Sponsor is an identity without accountability.
 It can accumulate permissions, run indefinitely, and operate completely outside your governance framework, not because someone made a bad decision, but because no one made any decision at all.

 Microsoft makes Owner and Sponsor optional at creation time.
 That default is a governance risk.
 The detection script gives you visibility today.
 The process control reduces the gap tomorrow, but only if consistently followed.
 Schedule the script to run on a recurring basis so exceptions are caught before they become incidents.